 Revenue Estimating Process.
 The State relies on revenue estimation as the basis for establishing aggregate funds available for expenditure for its appropriation process.
 By statute, the OSPB is responsible for developing the General Fund revenue estimate.
 The General Assembly is required to certify to the Controller by February 1st of each year the revenue estimate for the next Fiscal Year, taking into consideration the estimates of the OSPB and the staff of the Legislative Council.
-No later than June 20th prior to the beginning of each Fiscal Year, and no later than September 20th, December 20th and March 20th within each Fiscal Year, the Governor, with the assistance of the Controller, the OSPB and the Governor's Revenue Estimating Advisory Committee, is required to make an estimate of General Fund revenues for the current and certain future years.
+No later than June 20th prior to the beginning of each Fiscal Year, and no later than September 20th, December 20th and March 20th within each Fiscal Year, the Governor, with the assistance of the Controller and the OSPB, is required to make an estimate of General Fund revenues for the current and certain future years.
 The revenue estimates are not binding on the General Assembly in determining the amount of General Fund revenues available for appropriation for the ensuing Fiscal Year.
 The revenue estimates may be subject to more frequent review and adjustment in response to significant changes in economic conditions, policy decisions and actual revenue flow.
+The OSPB developed an interim forecast on November 1, 2008, to address changes in the economic environment since its last submission on September 19, 2008.
+The projections included in this Official Statement reflect updated projections in the November 1, 2008, update.

 The OSPB begins estimating revenue by obtaining macroeconomic forecasts for national and State variables.
 The national forecast is provided by Action Economics, which describes itself as delivering in-depth analysis of all relevant data releases featuring a wide range of fundamental and technical analysis of key market instruments.
-The OSPB forecasts the State economy using a model developed in-house by a Ph.D. economist.
+The OSPB forecasts the State economy using a model developed in-house.